eclipse-theia/theia-website/src/docs/theia_ai.md

 Theia AI by default supports two types of variables:

 1. *Global Variables* are available to all agents.
 Theia and Theia AI already provide a standard set of variables, such as the currently selected text.
 Tool builders can easily register their own global variables to provide arbitrary additional data from the tool state, including their custom tool components.
-Global variables can also be used in any prompt template, but are also available to users in the default chat provided by Theia AI, e.g. “#currentText” for the currently selected text.
+Global variables can also be used in any prompt fragment, but are also available to users in the default chat provided by Theia AI, e.g. “#currentText” for the currently selected text.
-2. *Agent-specific Variables* are only available to specific agents (and in their prompt templates), but not to other agents and also not in the default chat.
+2. *Agent-specific Variables* are only available to specific agents (and in their prompt fragments), but not to other agents and also not in the default chat.

 #### Agent-specific Variables